Log in

 Can I get photochromic sunglasses with a blue light filter?

 Some photochromic lenses offer you protection not only against ultraviolet light but also against visible light, i.e. harmful blue light.
 Without protection, blue light waves reach our eyes unhindered for several hours every day, damaging our eye health.
-The light emitted by screens such as computers, tablets, mobile phones and televisions can cause digital eye strain, difficulty in falling asleep and headaches.
+The light emitted by screens such as computers, tablets, mobile phones and televisions can cause digital eye strain, difficulty falling asleep and headaches.

 Sources: